Joe Torre: Books

-Joe Torre Foundation
+Joe Torre Safe At Home Foundation

 In 2002, Torre and his wife Ali established the Joe Torre Safe at Home Foundation.
 In October 2007 the Foundation partnered with the Union City, New Jersey Board of Education and the North Hudson Community Action Corporation (NHCAC) to establish the Foundation's Margaret Place initiative at Union City, New Jersey's José Martí Middle School, with a $325,000 donation from Verizon.
 It continues to receive yearly funding from that company of up to $65,000.
-The Foundation's mission is to educate and prevent domestic violence.
+The Foundation's mission is to educate about and to prevent domestic violence.
 Margaret's Place is named after Torre's mother, who was a victim of verbal and physical abuse at the hands of Torre's New York City Police officer father when Torre was a child.
-Torre describes his father as a "bully", and while Torre himself was not a target of his father's violence, he has related that he never felt safe at home, and grew up in fear for his mother, saying, "I always felt responsible for it.
+Torre describes his father as a "bully", and, while Torre himself was not a target of his father's violence, he has stated that he never felt safe at home, and that he grew up in fear for his mother, saying, "I always felt responsible for it.
 I never thought I belonged anywhere.
 I never felt safe except on the ball field."
-Margaret's Place is a comprehensive program that provides students with a safe room in school where they can meet with a professional counselor trained in domestic violence intervention and prevention in order to address the student's home situation and educate them to understand domestic violence's impact on the community.
-The children are also given the opportunity to read, play games or talk about their experience with others.
-The program, which is administered by health care professionals from North Hudson Community Action Corp, also includes an anti-violence campaign within the school, and training for teachers and counselors.
-It has grown to 11 sites in the region, though Union City's is the only such program in New Jersey.
+Margaret's Place is a comprehensive program that provides students with a safe room in school where they can meet with a professional counselor trained in domestic violence intervention and prevention in order to address their home situation and to educate them to understand the impact of domestic violence on the community.
+The children are also given the opportunity to read, play games, or talk about their experience with others.
+The program, which is administered by health care professionals from North Hudson Community Action Corp., also includes an anti-violence campaign within the school, and training for teachers and counselors.
+It has grown to eleven sites in the region, though Union City's is the only such program in New Jersey.

 Torre is also a supporter of other anti-domestic violence programs.
 In September 2008, he recorded a public service announcement and personal voice message in support of the RESPECT!
 Campaign against domestic violence.